basho/basho_docs/content/riak/ts/1.4.0/learn-about/bestpractices.md

 When choosing the quantum, you'll want to consider how fast your writes will be coming in and the speed of the disks on your nodes.
 These answers will determine how fast a set of writes for a quantum happen.
 Think specifically about:

-* Rate of data received/written given your other [partition key][table arch] fields.
+* Rate of data received/written given your other [partition key][planning partition] fields.
 * How many writes a given quantum needs to hold and how large the object size.

 Choosing a quantum that is too big will create hotspots.
 But, while choosing a smaller quantum will even out the distribution of objects, a too-small quantum will negatively impact query performance.